PageRank Optimization by Edge Selection: PageRank Optimization as a Markov Decision Process

-It is also easy to see that if we want to compute the {\em minimum} possible PageRank of node $v$, then we should simply define a new immediate-cost function as $\hat{g}=-\,g$, where $g$ is defined by equation (\ref{ref-cost}).
-If the optimal cost-to-go function of this modified SSP problem is $\hat{J}^*$, then the {\em minimum} PageRank that node $v$ can have is $1/|\hat{J}^*(v_s)|$.
+It is also easy to see that if we want to compute the {\em minimum} possible PageRank of $v$, we should simply define a new immediate-cost function as $\hat{g}=-\,g$, where $g$ is defined by equation (\ref{ref-cost}).
+If the optimal cost-to-go function of this modified SSP problem is $\hat{J}^*$, the {\em minimum} PageRank $v$ can have is $1/|\hat{J}^*(v_s)|$.
+Thus, Min-PageRank can be handled with the same construction.